 Joint LL.M./J.D. students will be eligible to receive both the LL.M. and the J.D. degrees within 2.5 to 3 years (depending on the number of Advanced Standing Credits awarded for their foreign law degree.)
 The joint LL.M./J.D. program requires students to complete a total of 100 credits.

 In addition, because performance in basic U.S. law courses has been shown to be the best predictor of success in the J.D. program and passage of a U.S. Bar exam, the committee will take a close look at the character of the courses taken during the LL.M. year.
-It is strongly recommended that LL.M. students thinking about matriculating into the J.D. program take at least one 1L class and/or one basic U.S. law course during each semester of their LL.M. program such as:
+It is strongly recommended that LL.M. students thinking about applying to the J.D. program take at least one 1L class and/or one basic U.S. law course during each semester of their LL.M. program such as:

-Q: How does it cost less than doing a transfer?
+Q: What is the advantage of a Joint J.D./LL.M. degree?
 A: Normally, in order to get both degrees a law student would have to earn a minimum of 24 credits for the LL.M. + 88 credits for the J.D. = 112 credits.
 However, the Joint LL.M./J.D. program provides that 6 credits from the LL.M. can be counted towards the J.D., and 6 credits from the J.D. can be counted towards the LL.M.
 In effect, this means that 12 credits are double counted towards the credit requirement for the combined degrees.
 As a result in order to earn both degrees under the joint degree program, students must earn only 100 credits.

 Q: Can a student receive Advanced Standing Credit for a foreign law degree?
 A: Absolutely.
 Under the new ABA Standard 505, Miami Law may award up to 29 Advanced Standing Credits towards the J.D. to students for their foreign law studies.
 The specific number of such credits will be determined by the Associate Dean of Academic Affairs based on a review of the applicant’s J.D. application file.